Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 Furthermore, several individual discord chats help in 1:1 coordinations

 ### Open a new cardano-multisig wallet to manage proposal funds
-We created a multisignature account, using the Mesh Multisig platform, to which all proposal funds are received by the Catalyst Team.
+We created a multisignature account, using the Mesh Multisig platform, where we receive and distribute proposal funding.
 The Wallet addr1: addr1z9hjmttg9z4t7jsvanuw4geptnd7x9n5crvltmy9ad80kfuafhxhu32dys6pvn6wlw8dav6cmp4pmtv7cc3yel9uu0nqjzs262

 The Multisig signers include:
 - Cardano Ambassador: Felix
 - Cardano Ambassador: Beatrice

-The Multisig quorum is set to 2 of 2 signers have to sign.
+The Multisig quorum is set to 2 of 2 signers.

 ### Submit Proposal onboarding form
 The proposal onboarding form has been submitted and is approved by the Catalyst Admin Team.